 Giving Up (some) Control

-While many of us are resistant to the change and loss of some of the “control” we were used to with mobile app install campaigns, Universal App Campaigns show promise for great performance with a more hands-off management requirement.
-However, you still have control over the goals you choose, the bids and budgets you utilize, and the creative you provide for Google to test and optimize around for data-driven results that are simply beyond manual capabilities.
+While some of you may still be resistant to the change and the loss of some of the “control” we had with mobile app install campaigns of the past, App Campaigns are out-performing previous iterations with a more hands-off management requirement.
+You still have control over the goals you choose, the bids and budgets you utilize, and the creative you provide for Google to test and optimize around for data-driven results that are simply beyond manual capabilities.